dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 ### Simple way: `dsp-tools start-stack`

 This command runs Docker images with the latest released versions of DSP-API and DSP-APP, i.e. the versions that are running on [https://admin.dasch.swiss](https://admin.dasch.swiss).
-The only prerequisite for this is that your Docker Desktop is running, and that you have Python and dsp-tools installed.
+The only prerequisite for this is that Docker is running, and that you have Python and dsp-tools installed.
 Just type:

 ```
 dsp-tools start-stack
 ```

 **You will be prompted to allow dsp-tools to clean your Docker with a `docker system prune`.
-If you don't know what that means, just type `y` and then `Enter`.**
+This will remove all unused containers, networks and images.
+If you don't know what that means, just type `y` ("yes") and then `Enter`.**

 The following options are available: